Dark Drag Around Sagittarius A*: Cross Section Projections

 \subsection{Light DM}

 We begin by considering light DM, which in this context implies the drag force is largely independent of the DM mass.
 This occurs when the momentum transfer is proportional to $m_\chi$, canceling the $1/m_\chi$ dependence of the incident flux.
 In terms of mass, this corresponds to $ m_\chi \lesssim$ 1 GeV for nucleon scattering, and $m_\chi \lesssim$ 0.5 MeV for electron scattering.
-There are also lower DM mass limits in both cases, $m_\chi \gtrsim $ 1 eV, below which coherent enhancements may become relevant, as discussed in Sec.~\ref{sec: ultralight dm}.
+There are also lower DM mass limits in both cases, $m_\chi \gtrsim $ 1 eV, below which coherent enhancements may become relevant, as discussed in App.~\ref{sec: ultralight dm}.

-We will consider, for simplicity, an isotropic scattering cross section with either electrons, $\sigma_{\chi e}$, or nucleons, $\sigma_{\chi n}$, and conservatively assume that G2's composition is entirely ionized hydrogen.
+We will consider, for simplicity, an isotropic scattering cross section with either electrons, $\sigma_{\chi e}$, or nucleons, $\sigma_{\chi n}$, under the assumption that G2's composition is entirely ionized hydrogen~\cite{gillessen2012gas, 2025arXiv251000897G}.
 Given the expected temperature of G2, $\mathcal{O}(10^4)$ K \cite{gillessen2012gas}, the thermal velocity of both electrons and protons is considerably smaller than that of G2's orbital velocity, so we assume either target is at rest.
+If the ionization fraction during pericenter passing is actually much less than unity, an atomic form factor must be included when considering electron scattering, but we leave this possibility to future work.
 The DM-target cross section that enters into Eq. \eqref{eq: Fdrag eff} (and consequently the constraint in Eq. \eqref{eq: drag comparison}) can thus be defined as

 Figure~\ref{fig: G2 density exclusion} shows the inferred cross section limits from this procedure as a function of DM density at G2's latest pericenter distance.
 The vertical lines indicate for reference the density values predicted by the benchmark distributions from Sec.~\ref{sec:dm_GC_dist}.
-However, for sufficiently low DM densities, such as those predicted by cored distributions like the Burkert or Einasto profiles, no exclusion can be drawn.
-This loss of sensitivity is due to the fact that the maximum effective area in Eq.~\eqref{eq: Fdrag eff} saturates at the geometric cross section $\pi R_{\rm eff}^{ 2}$.
-Rather than assume a fixed cross sectional area, we choose a geometric limit set by $R_{\rm eff} \simeq \frac{2}{3}R_{\rm G2}$, which corresponds to a reasonable minimum cloud size during pericenter passage as determined by test particle simulations \cite{plewa2017post}.
-The DM densities for which we lose sensitivity are therefore slightly higher than the SM densities predicted by \cite{Gillessen:2019}.
+However, for sufficiently low DM densities, such as that predicted by cored distributions like the Burkert profile, no exclusion can be drawn.
+This loss of sensitivity is due to the fact that the maximum effective area in Eq.~\eqref{eq: Fdrag eff} saturates at the geometric cross section $\pi R_{\rm G2}^{ 2}$.
+As the sensitivity of the Einasto profile sits at large cross sections, and very close to the geometric limit, we do not include it in subsequent analyses.